Create a scalloped and an eyelet border to add interest to your digital scrapbook page with the use of the Brush Tool.

 Suggestions on how to Stylize your eyelet:

 - Add a solid color

 - Use Blend Modes and blend the eyelet into your background

-Credits: Card created by Renee using Greeting Card Template 01 by Karen Schulz Designs and Celebrating Women (release date May 5th) a Collaboration between Karen Schulz Designs, Neia Scraps, Just Because, and Prelestnaya P. Designs.
+This card was created by Renee using Greeting Card Template 01 by Karen Schulz Designs.
+The kit used is Celebrating Women, a Collaboration between Karen Schulz Designs, Neia Scraps, Just Because, and Prelestnaya P. Designs.